Supabase self-hosted cutover guide

 • Access plan: explicit grants, RLS policies, RPC/function reachability, Storage object policies, and role-matrix results.

-• Cutover plan: write freeze, final backup, DNS/frontend target switch, smoke tests, owner, and rollback trigger.
+• Cutover plan: write freeze, final backup or recovery point, DNS/frontend target switch, smoke tests, owner, and rollback trigger.

 Next: paste only redacted notes into supabase-self-hosted-migration-trap-check.html.